Davida Amkraut’s life work has been teaching, coaching, and guiding teens both in and out of the classroom.

 After graduating from Columbia University, Teachers College with a Masters in Education Davida spent 29 years as a middle school English teacher.
 There she developed her passion (skill) for teaching the writing process and helping every student find their voice.
 Davida’s interest in the college admission process began at her dining room table as she coached many of her former students who sought her advice as they began their journey through the application labyrinth.
 She helped them craft their personal essays and supplements and find their story and voice in the narratives they constructed.

 Davida is originally from New York and has lived in the Cleveland area for over 17 years.
-She has two children who have survived the college process- a daughter who is a student at Columbia University and a son who is planning a gap year and then will be attending Northeastern University.
-Left at home is a current high schooler.
+Her two children have successfully survived the college admissions process.
+Her daughter is a sophomore at Columbia University and her son will be attending Northeastern University after an exciting gap year.
+Her youngest son is a high school student looking forward to his own college choice.